mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 ## Local

+[EDITOR'S NOTE: Local only encapsulates application-relevant local properties.
+We should note that provisioning domains are separate, and live behind this somewhere...]

 A Local represents all the information about the local endpoint necessary to establish an Association or a Listener: interface and port designators, as well as certificates and associated private keys.

-[EDITOR'S NOTE: Transport protocol selection should be bound to Local.]
+## Transient

+[EDITOR'S NOTE write me]

 ## Path